NREL/rdtools/paper/paper.md

 [@PVFleets2019].

 RdTools is intended for use by academic researchers, industry engineers, and PV system owners and operators.
-It is part of a broader ecosystem of open-source python packages for PV modeling and analysis [@Holmgren2018].
+It is part of a growing ecosystem of open-source Python packages for PV modeling and analysis [@Holmgren2018].

 # Acknowledgements